 Air cannot hold large amounts of heat, so radiant air floors are not cost-effective in residential applications, and are seldom installed.
 Although they can be combined with solar air heating systems, those systems suffer from the obvious drawback of only producing heat in the daytime, when heating loads are generally lower.
 The inefficiency of trying to heat a home with a conventional furnace by pumping air through the floors at night outweighs the benefits of using solar heat during the day.
 Although some early solar air heating systems used rocks as a heat-storage medium, this approach is not recommended (see solar air heating systems).

 Electric Radiant Floors

-Electric radiant floors typically consist of electric cables built into the floor.
-Systems that feature mats of electrically conductive plastic mounted on the subfloor below a floor covering such as tile are also available.
+Electric radiant floors typically consist of electric heating cables built into the floor.
+Systems that feature electrical matting mounted on the subfloor below a floor covering such as tile are also available.